-Ignoring an obvious problem; Failing to address an issue that stands out in a major way.
+What does “elephant in the room” mean?
+It is to ignore an obvious problem, or to fail at addressing an issue that stands out in a major way.

 Example: As Jim was walking to work, a car drove through a puddle of water nearby and it splashed all over him.
 He was soaked!
 But he didn’t want to be late for work, so he continued on his way despite this.

 Shortly after arriving, Jim had to attend a business meeting.
 As he entered the room, all eyes were on him.
 He plopped down into an empty chair and acted as if nothing was wrong.
 So his boss turned to him and asked, “Jim, would you like to address the elephant in the room and tell us why you’re soaking wet?”

 An elephant in a room would very noticeable; it would stand out like a sore thumb.
 After all, these mammals are the largest land animals on earth.
 They can grow up to 14 feet (4 m) tall and weigh up to 15,000 lb (7,000 kg).
 So as you can see, if an elephant were standing in your living room, it’s not something you can easily ignore.

 This is like when people are aware of a problem, but they do not acknowledge it in any way.
 It’s as if there’s a giant elephant in the room and they are intentionally ignoring it.